 We only support plugins and don’t support themes.
 We do, however, get asked for themes and can reluctantly recommend a few, however we are coders and not designers.
 You can try the free Responsive theme from WordPress.org.
 There are other paid themes from StudioPress which we find popular such as the Enterprise or Corporate themes.

 To install a theme, login as an administrator to the WordPress Dashboard at yoursite.com/wp-admin and click on Dashboard / Appearance / Themes and click on “Add New” towards the top of the page.
 Your theme will be a zip file and after uploading it, you can do a “Live Preview” of it before you “Activate” it.
+Here’s a shot of our demo site to give you an idea of what you could have your intranet look like, which uses the Sunspot free theme.

 3) Install The Simple Intranet Plugin